Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 - The nodes are synchronized so that each node knows when the slots begin.
 - If two or more frames collide in a slot, then all the nodes detect the collision event before the slot ends.

-Let $p$ be a probability.
+Let $p$ be a probability a node transmits at any given time frame.
 The operation of slotted ALOHA in each node is simple:

 - When the node has a fresh frame to send, it waits until the beginning of the next slot and transmits the entire frame in the slot.
 - If there isn’t a collision, the node has successfully transmitted its frame.
 - If there is a collision, the node detects the collision before the end of the slot.
-The node retransmits its frame in each subsequent slot with probability p until the frame is transmitted without a collision.
+  The node retransmits its frame in each subsequent slot with probability $p$ until the frame is transmitted without a collision.

 Slotted ALOHA, though simple, has a few disadvantages.
 When there are multiple active nodes, a certain fraction of the slots will either have collisions or be empty (no node transmits in that slot).
 The slots in which exactly one node transmits is said to be a **successful slot**.
 The **efficiency** of a slotted multiple access protocol is defined to be the long-run fraction of successful slots in the case when there are a large number of active nodes, each always having a large number of frames to send.
-For a slotted ALOHA protocol, we can calculate the efficiency to be, as the number of nodes approaches infinity $\frac{1}{e}$, which is approximately 37%.
+For a slotted ALOHA protocol, we can calculate the maximum efficiency to be, as the number of nodes approaches infinity $\frac{1}{e}$, which is approximately 37%.

 #### ALOHA

 The slotted ALOHA protocol required that all nodes synchronize their transmissions to start at the beginning of a slot.
 The first ALOHA protocol was actually an unslotted, fully decentralized protocol.

-In pure ALOHA, when a frame first arrives , the node immediately transmits the frame in its entirety into the broadcast channel.
+In pure ALOHA, when a frame first arrives, the node immediately transmits the frame in its entirety into the broadcast channel.
-If a transmitted frame experiences a collision, the node will then immediately retransmit the frame with probability $p$.
+If a transmitted frame experiences a collision, the node iteratively either:

-Otherwise, the node waits for a frame transmission time.
-After this wait, it then transmits the frame with probability $p$, or waits (remaining idle) for another frame time with probability $1–p$.
+- retransmits the frame with probability $p$;
+- waits for a frame transmission time with probability $1-p$.

 Using the same assumptions as the slotted case, the maximum efficiency for pure ALOHA can be found to be only $\frac{1}{2e}$, exactly half that of the slotted ALOHA.

 #### Carrier Sense Multiple Access (CSMA)

-Carrier Sense Multiple Access (CSMA) and CSMA with collision detection (CSMA/CD) protocols embody two rules:
+**Carrier Sense Multiple Access (CSMA)** protocol is based on the rule *"Listen before speaking"*.
-- **Carrier Sensing**: a node listens to the channel before transmitting.
-If a frame from another node is currently being transmitted into the channel, a node then waits until it detects no transmissions for a short amount of time and then begins transmission.
+In networking terms, this property is called **carrier sensing**: a node listens to a channel before transmitting into such channel.
+If a frame from another node is currently being transmitted, the node will wait until it detects no transmissions.
-- **Collision Detection**: a transmitting node listens to the channel while it is transmitting.
-If it detects that another node is transmitting an interfering frame, it stops transmitting and waits a random amount of time before repeating the sense-and-transmit-when-idle cycle.

-The end-to-end **channel propagation delay** of a broadcast channel - the time it takes for a signal to propagate from one of the nodes to another - will play a crucial role in determining its performance.
+This protocol does not avoid collisions due to **channel propagation**: a node is not able to detect transmission from a source as soon as it starts transmitting: it must wait for the transmission to cross the link until it reaches the node.

+CSMA can be:
+- **Persistent**: a waiting station starts transmission as soon it detects an idle channel.
+- **Non-persistent**: a waiting station schedules frame transmission for a future, randomly chosen time when it detects an idle channel.

-**Carrier Sense Multiple Access with Collision Detection (CSMA/CD)**
+**CSMA with Collision Detection (CSMA/CD)**

-// TODO
+The **CSMA with Collision Detection (CSMA/CD)** protocol combines the CSMA rationale with the rule *"If someone else is talking, stop talking."*.
+In networking terms, this property is called **collision detection** and dictates that a node must stop transmitting if it detects that another node is also transmitting.

+When it detects some other node is transmitting, a sending node assumes it is likely that the data it is sending is/will become corrupted, and stops transmitting after a **collision detection** or **abort** time.
+Since CSMA/CD is a random access protocol, it waits a random amount of time until it tries retransmission of a packet for which collision was detected.

+The **binary exponential backoff** algorithm is a possible solution for how to determine the amount of time to wait before retransmission.
+The algorithm goes as follows:
+When transmitting a frame that has already experienced $n$ collisions, a node chooses a value $K$ at random from $\{0,1,2, \cdots , 2^n-1\}$ and determines the retransmission time in function of $K$.
+There should be a cap on the value of $n$ in order to prevent the blocking of certain nodes.

+The Ethernet protocol uses a CSMA/CD protocol with binary exponential backoff, retransmitting frames after $512 K$ bit transmission times, with a cap set on $n=10$.

+**CSMA with Collision Avoidance (CSMA/CA)**
+There is still a variant of CSMA called **CSMA with Collision Avoidance (CSMA/CA)**, used for broadcast channels where two different transmitting nodes may not be able to listen to each other, namely wireless networks.
+In this context, sensing the channel for collisions is not as relevant, as there may be colliding senders that cannot be sensed.

+In order to be confident that another node is not sending, a node always waits a short period of time called **Distributed Inter-frame Space (DIFS)** before transmitting.
+If the channel is idle during that time, the station starts transmission.
+Otherwise, the station chooses a random backoff value using binary exponential backoff.
+After waiting for a DIFS time period, the station count down the value chosen when the channel is idle, with the counter being frozen whenever the channel is sensed busy.
+The packet is retransmitted when the counter reaches 0.
+If an acknowledgment is received, the transmitting station knows that its frame has been correctly received at the destination station and may send another frame it has pending.
+Otherwise, the station will try retransmitting the packet.

+The acknowledgment message is very relevant in this protocol, as it is used often in channels with high error rates.
+Just like a sender must wait DIFS time before sending a frame, a receiver needs to wait a **Short Inter-frame Spacing (SIFS)** before sending the ACK.

+Alternatively to the DIFS/SIFS method, a sender may try to reserve a channel rather than randomly try to access it without collisions.
+A sender can do this through a **Request-To-Send (RTS)** message, which should be small enough to make the probability of collision with another message almost 0.
+The host responds with a **Clear-To-Send (CTS)** message, which needs to be just as small.
+This message informs all nodes that the channel is busy receiving the message from the selected sender.
+After the transmission is completed, the receiver broadcasts an ACK message, to both inform the sender it has received the message, but also other possible senders that the channel is clear.

+The RTS/CTS provides a solution for stations that cannot listen to each other.
+Nevertheless, and even though it can help reduce collisions, it also introduces delay and consumes channel resources, being only used (if at all) for the transmission of a long frames.
+In practice, frames are usually not big enough to justify the delay introduced by this process.

+The WiFi protocol uses a CSMA/CA protocol.

 ### Taking-Turns Protocols